 Ephesians 2:1-2 And you He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience,

 The gift that he is talking about in this verse, when connected to II Corinthians 3:6, is where we are given the Spirit and made alive.
 That is a spiritual resurrection from the dead.
 What it is describing here, brethren, is the new birth.
 The receiving of God's Spirit is the new birth, and it is this gift that raises us from spiritual death in our sins, and from Satan's bondage.
 This being made alive is the birth from above.

 The gift of His Spirit also creates faith, and it is this gift that enables us to believe God and thus to live by faith.
 And, as Paul later says, in Hebrews 10:38, "The just shall live by faith."
 That is a statement of fact, which implies a command to do so.
 Salvation is by grace through faith.

 What we need to understand is that this tool, faith, has already been given to us, but we need to believe that it has, and to make use of it.
 It is already there.
-I was pleased that Mike Ford gave his sermonette, titled "Quit you like men."
-Unless you have the Spirit of God you cannot follow what that command says.
+I was pleased that Mike Ford gave his sermonette ["Dog Soldiers"], in which he covered the command to "Quit you like men."
+Unless you have the Spirit of God, you cannot follow what that command says.
 God would not give a command if we were not already enabled to do it, and we are.